International Energy Agency

 Nuclear Energy Agency

-U.S. participation in the Nuclear Energy Agency (NEA), a specialized, autonomous agency of the OECD, helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.
+U.S. participation in the Nuclear Energy Agency (NEA), a specialized, semi-autonomous agency of the OECD, helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.

 We were delighted that on September 1, 2014, American Mr. William D. Magwood, IV took up his duties as the new NEA Director-General.